 Pareto Principle is also known as 80/20 rule.

-🗝To master something we need to figure out what are the critical skills (the 20%) that we need to develop, to give us a bigger result (the 80%).
+🗝 To master something, we need to figure out the critical skills (the 20%) that we need to develop to give us a bigger result (the 80%).

-Instead of being good in one thing, we want to be good in multiple things and combine them to make us more valuable.
+Instead of being good in one thing, we want to be good in multiple specialties and combine them to make us more valuable.